FrancisDinh/Feature_ranking/README.md

 Therefore, once we have the ranked sensors, it is very difficult to argue that the ranking is totally correct.

 ## Components
++ task_data.csv
++ task.txt
++ README.md
++ svmranker.py: a class built from soft SVM, including other functions for the ease of computation.
++ treeranker.py: a class built from tree-model, including with other functions for the ease of computation.
++ my_notebook.ipynb: includes the pipeline of the process
++ tree_ranking.txt: ranked features from tree model
++ svm_ranking.txt: ranked features from soft SVM
++ ReportSmartSteel.pdf: the final report.

+In each ranker, we have:
++ dataLoader: create features and labels, split train-test sets
++ Train: perform fit model
++ Permutation: verify the ranked feature with permutation importance, it can also be used alone, by adjusting the train-test split to 1
++ Report: plot the ranking and returns ranking as list

 ## Filter method
 They the the general methods, which we expect to pick a subset of features.